Wesmania/game-life-report/source/index.rst

   * Some kind of elegant justification that videogames are also cultural works and just like taking away books feels authoritarian and taboo, the same should happen for videogames.
+(TODO: not necessary, too preachy?)

 * Briefly why videogame industry defends it.
+(TODO: maybe not, not relevant yet.)

   * Claims that it's too expensive to do.
 Say it's not.